 Demerara sugar is a type of raw cane sugar with a larger crystal size and more crunchy texture.

 Brown sugar is table sugar/ granulated sugar with some molasses added.
 Dark brown sugar and light brown sugar are both available.
 The darker the brown sugar is, the more molasses added.
-Light brown sugar is also referred to as golden sugar, or golden brown sugar due to its light golden colour.
+Light brown sugar is also referred to as golden sugar, or golden brown sugar due to its light golden color.
 Brown sugar is a refined sugar.

 Muscovado sugar is considered an unrefined sugar made from sugar cane.
-But based on my definition of refined, even muscovado sugar is refined because the fibre of the sugar cane isn’t present in the final product.
+But based on my definition of refined, even muscovado sugar is refined because the fiber of the sugar cane isn’t present in the final product.

-It’s dark brown in colour; however, this is due to molasses never being removed from the sugar during processing (remember, processing is not the same as refining; refining = something getting removed).
+It’s dark brown in color; however, this is due to molasses never being removed from the sugar during processing (remember, processing is not the same as refining; refining = something getting removed).
 Some people refer to Muscovado sugar as Barbados sugar.